NoriginMedia/react-spatial-navigation/README.md

 ### `enabled`: boolean
 Determine whether this component should be focusable.
 This allows a focusable component to be ignored as a navigation target despite being mounted (e.g. due to being off-screen, hidden, or temporarily disabled).

+Note that behaviour is undefined for trees of components in which an `enabled={false}` component has any `enabled={true}` components as descendants; it is recommended to ensure that all components in a given branch of the spatial navigation tree have a common `enabled` state.

 * **false**
 * **true (default)**